nathansmithbz/acf-repeater-to-icons/README.md

 A small wordpress plugin for a clients website.

-This plugin uses shortcode to displays social media links as clickable icons from URLs stored in an [ACF](https://www.advancedcustomfields.com/) repeater field on each business page.
+This plugin uses shortcode to displays social media links as clickable icons from URLs stored in an Advanced Custom Field [(ACF)](https://www.advancedcustomfields.com/) repeater field on a site built using the [Divi Theme](https://www.elegantthemes.com/gallery/divi/).

+[Read me](https://www.advancedcustomfields.com/resources/repeater/) for more information about ACF and repeater fields.

 ![acf-icons](https://user-images.githubusercontent.com/79979868/117466216-5dbc6300-af4a-11eb-8f22-24285e89592b.PNG)